VegaDeftwing/OpGuidesHugoSrc/content/Phil/Freedoms/armament.md

 * *if* we agree that some people shouldn't have guns, who?
   * Mental health checks?
   * Should you need a license to own any gun?
-  * How do we keep this restrictions from being racist or classist?
+  * How do we keep these restrictions from being racist or classist?
 * *if* we agree that guns are useful for self defense, when is shooting someone right?
   * Is it okay to shoot strictly to defend property?